WHAT YOU NEED TO KNOW

-Every yacht is individual and depending on size, location, responsibility, engineering licence and experience, the salaries vary.
+Every yacht is individual so the salaries will vary depending on the size, location, responsibility, engineering licence and experience.
 That said, we work to an industry standard.
 As we work only with professional clients, we ensure that the salary is well within the industry standards.

-A typical salary for a Y4 or Y3 engineer (this is the level most Petty Officer/Chief Petty Officer Navy engineers join the industry at) should start in the region of 4500 – 5000 Euros per month.
+A typical salary for a SV Chief Engineer 3000kw (this is the level most Petty Officer/Chief Petty Officer Navy engineers with a HNC/HND join the industry at) should start in the region of 4,500 — 5,500 Euros per month.

-For more junior engineers who have yet to attain the MCA licences, the salary range is 2500 – 4000 Euros per month and this will apply to engineers with perhaps less than 5 years’ service in the Navy.
+For more junior engineers who have yet to attain the MCA licences but will hold the AEC or MEOL certificates, the salary range is 2,500 — 4,000 Euros per month and this will apply to engineers with perhaps less than 5 years’ service in the Navy.

 Salaries (gross) are paid directly to the individual’s bank account and it is up to the individual to declare their tax returns/national insurance/offshore earnings etc as you will be living on-board the yacht outside of the UK.
 As standard, medical cover is provided by the yacht for all crew and 1 paid flight per year.

-All meals are catered for as there will be a chef/crew chef on board each yacht.
-All uniforms (all weather) will be provided for by the yacht.
-Laundry is done by the stewardesses.
+All meals are catered for as there will be a Chef/Crew Chef on board each yacht.
+All uniforms (for all weather) will be provided for by the yacht.
+Laundry is done by the Interior crew.
 Most yachts have state of the art entertainment systems with free wi-fi throughout so you can keep in touch with friends/family.
 TV screens for each bunk with access to 1000’s DVDs/CDs and a typical set up is 2 crew per shared cabin/bathroom.